ovictory1996/Comparative-Analysis-of-Global-Pharmaceutical-and-Health-Spending-2011-2021-/README.md

        -  create a table HealthExpenditure using Columns and their bconstraints
         - ![Health](Creat.png)

        - Importing the Dataset into SQL: The dataset, provided in CSV format, was imported into PostgreSQL for structured storage and analysis.
 Importing the CSV into SQL allowed for easier querying, aggregation, and integration with visualization tools.

        - The dataset was analyzed using SQL to derive meaningful insights.
 After completing the analysis, the results were saved as a database view to simplify future queries and ensure consistency.
-This view was then connected to Power BI, where interactive dashboards and visualizations were created to better understand trends, patterns, and comparisons across countries between 2011 and 2021
+This view was then connected to Power BI, where interactive dashboards and visualizations were created to better understand trends, patterns, and comparisons across countries between 2011 and 2021.
+      - Data visualization
+      - Dashboard development
+      - Insight Generation

 ### ## Data Analysis: